City of Toronto Business Improvement Areas (BIAs):

 • strategic planning

-The City also delivers such programs to BIAs as:
+The City also provide grants to BIAs to implement:

-Once the budget is approved by the BIA members and ratified by City Council, funds are raised through a levy on all commercial and industrial properties within the BIA's boundary.
-Calculation of this levy is based on the proportionate value of each property's commercial and/or industrial assessment.
-Once the levy is collected by the City, the funds are returned to the BIA to manage.
+Once the BIA members approve the budget and City Council ratifies it, funds are raised through a levy on all commercial and industrial properties within the BIA’s boundary.
+Calculation of this levy is based on the proportionate value of each property’s commercial and/or industrial assessment.
+The City collects the levy as a part of the Commercial Tax Bill and forwards the levy funds to the duly elected BIA Board to manage.

 Every business property owner is charged a share of the annual budget, based on that member's share of the BIA's total commercial realty assessment.
 For example: If a business's commercial realty assessment is $6,000, the total commercial realty assessment of all businesses in the BIA is $2,000,000, and the BIA's annual budget is $100,000, then that business's BIA levy is: $6,000 X $100,000 / $2,000,000 = $300